aeckar/usf-cse-resources/reviews/CDA3103_review2.md

 | `srai`        | Divide by $2^n$, where *n* is the shift amount                | `x / 2` $\leftrightarrow$ `srai rd, {&x}, 1`          |
 | `l{...}`      | Read value from an array                                      | `x = (int) y[6]` $\leftrightarrow$ `lw {&x}, 6({&y})` |

+- For instructions with an offset of `0`, the offset can be omitted
 - For `slli`, if the constant is not a power of 2, sum multiple left shifts

 >**Example:** Convert the following C code to RISC-V.